+TO:

-TO: REGARDING:
+REGARDING:

-Name of School: Address: City: State: Zip Code: Name: Date of Birth: Address: City: SS#: State:
+Name of School: Address: City: State: Zip Code: Name: Date of Birth: Address: City: SS#:

-I hereby authorize any and all of my schoo information which relates to my educatior • any and all
+I hereby authorize any and all of my school records and transcripts to ADDS, and any and all information which relates to my education with them.

-It is understood that no one from ADDS, o information personally with anyone from • uss this
+It is understood that no one from ADDS, or any of their representatives will discuss this information personally with anyone from the school listed above.

-It is further agreed that a true copy of all s way of this authorization will be immediat Mexico, Missouri, 65265. ·
+It is further agreed that a true copy of all school records or information which is received by way of this authorization will be immediately forwarded directly to ADDS, 308 East Jackson St., Mexico, Missouri, 65265.

-A photocopy of this authorization shall be considered as effective and valid as th e original.
+A photocopy of this authorization shall be considered as effective and valid as the original.

-Signature / Date /
+Signature / Date · · /

 Print Name here

 Address: Phone

-STATE OF MISSOURI ) ( SS.
+STATE OF MISSOURI) (SS.

-COUNTY OF AUDRAIN )
+COUNTY OF AUDRAIN)

-Sworn to and subscribed before me this day of , 20
+Sworn to and subscribed before me this day of, 20,

 Notary Public

-My commission expire es:
+My commission expires: